Accounting Chart Of Accounts

 Now you find yourself with a basic framework for a Chart of Accounts that you need to personalize to your company, and a list of accounts that need to be included in order to be specific to your company.
 Compare the list you made in step 2 to the Chart of Accounts automatically generated by the program during the company set up process.
 Delete, edit, and add accounts as necessary to ensure the chart includes all of the accounts on your list.

-To delete an account, click on the account in the chart of accounts, and then choose delete.
-To change the name, simply click on edit instead of delete and type in the new name.
+To delete an account, click on the account in the chart of accounts, and then choose to delete.
+To change the name, simply click on edit instead of deleting and type in the new name.
 To add a new account, choose the "new" option rather than the "delete" or "edit" options.

 Step 5: Grouping and Sub Accounts

 For income tax return purposes, certain accounts can be grouped, such as electricity, water, and gas under "Utilities."
 For management purposes, more detail is needed.
 QuickBooks accounting software allows for the use of sub-accounts for just this reason.
 To create sub-accounts, go to company>chart of accounts> highlight the sub-account> select account> edit account>choose the "sub account of" option> then select the desired parent account.
-Reports will show either parent account totals only, or they can show more detail that include parent account totals as well as each sub –account and its respective total.
+Reports will show either parent account totals only, or they can show more detail that include parent account totals as well as each subaccount and its respective total.

 Setting up a Chart of Accounts in QuickBooks does not have to be overwhelming.
 It may take a little time, but following these steps will ensure you get the best start and get it done as quickly as possible.